 Heidi Lundberg, – Uintah County Emergency Manager

 The Uintah County Office of Emergency Management seeks to promote a safer, less vulnerable County community with the resiliency necessary to cope with hazards and disasters.
-The office is situated on the first floor of the Uintah County Building located at 152 East 100 N in Vernal.
+The office is located at 641 E 300 S, Suite #375 in Vernal.

 Mission: The Uintah County Office of Emergency Management protects the community by coordinating the activities necessary to build, sustain and improve the capability to mitigate against, prepare for, respond to and recover from natural and man-made disasters.